SWIFTSIM/swiftsimio/docs/source/loading_data/index.rst

 The main purpose of :mod:`swiftsimio` is to load data.
 This section will tell you all about four main objects:

-+ :obj:`swiftsimio.reader.SWIFTUnits`, responsible for creating a correspondence between the SWIFT units and :mod:`unyt` objects.
++ :obj:`swiftsimio.metadata.objects.SWIFTUnits`, responsible for creating a correspondence between the SWIFT units and :mod:`unyt` objects.
-+ :obj:`swiftsimio.reader.SWIFTMetadata`, responsible for loading any required information from the SWIFT headers into python-readable data.
++ :obj:`swiftsimio.metadata.objects.SWIFTMetadata`, responsible for loading any required information from the SWIFT headers into python-readable data.
 + :obj:`swiftsimio.reader.SWIFTDataset`, responsible for holding all particle data, and keeping track of the above two objects.